 As a Christian, I believe that my life is about finding contentment through the love of Christ and loving others as I love myself.

-My faith has helped me understand that life is much bigger than just me and it provides me with a sense of purpose, direction, and most importantly commitment towards others.
+My faith has helped me understand that life is much bigger than just me and it provides me with a sense of purpose, direction, and most importantly commitment toward others.

 My faith has always been a fundamental value because it allows me to navigate the world in a heartfelt and empathetic way.